 Review summary

+This spoiler free review of Fourth Wing by Rebecca Yarros walks through why this fantasy adventure that the empyrean book 1 still hooks readers.
 Fourth Wing throws Violet Sorrengail into Basgiath War College where survival, dragon bonds, and enemies to lovers tension collide.

 Full review